honeycrux/ERGMusicConcertPlanner/README.md

 The ERGMusic Concert Planner is an application written to simplify work in event organization of the ERGMusic concert.

+This project is still maintained by its author, which means fixes and additions may be done if time allows.
+You may post issues and suggestions to Issues.

 **In its current state, without an authentication layer and page access control, this application allows all modification of data unrestricted.
 Therefore, it should not be hosted on the Internet, and should only be used locally with shared credentials among trusted members.**

 ## Vision and Expectation